-No your eyes are not fooling you!
-This is a real cake.
-This exquisite birthday vanilla flavored cake is made in the tradition of the Malaysian Sarawak Layer Cake (Kek Lapis Sarawak): one sheet cake is baked in 3-5 minute increments, in separate layers to create a large layered cake.
-The cake is sliced and then strategically placed in a loaf pan to create a gorgeous geometric design.
+Birthday vanilla flavored cake made in the tradition of the Malaysian Sarawak Layer Cake (Kek Lapis Sarawak): one sheet cake is baked in increments to create a large layered cake.
+The cake is sliced and then strategically stacked to create a gorgeous geometric design.

 Shortly after my second daughter was born, my exhausted husband and I began a before-bed ritual: watching the tenth season of The Great British Bake Off.
-It’s always a great watch, especially to wind down with at the end of a tiring day with two young kids.
-But one night, episode seven, had me up for hours obsessively googling a cake I had seen the bakers make.
+It’s always a great watch, especially to wind down with at the end of a tiring day with young kids.
+But one night, on episode seven, instead of blissfully drifting off to sleep, I was up for hours obsessively googling kek lapis sarawak Sarawak layer cake.

-Before you too get intimidated let me say two things: it turns out, “grilled” is the British way of saying broiled (but broiling a cake is weird too isn’t it? don’t worry, we’ll get there..) and our layers are in no way going to be precise in cut or shape, but they will still turn out beautifully!
-Promise!
+Before you get intimidated let me say two things: it turns out, “grilled” is the British for broiled (but broiling a cake is rather odd too isn’t it?
+We’ll get there..) and our layers, unlike the traditional Malaysian kek lapis sarawak, are in no way going to be precise in cut or shape, but they will still turn out wonderfully eye-catching.

 The way this cake bakes goes against everything you have learned about making a perfect cake: you will open the oven several times, you’ll use the broil feature and you won’t actually turn on the baking part of the oven until the very end.
 It’s crazy, but it’s gonna work and it’s gonna be beautiful and delicious and just wait until you slice into it and everyone ooohs and aaahhs.